 Female athletes go through a lot of challenges as they pursue their respective careers.
 They face similar hurdles male athletes take in an effort to improve their performance.
-With that being said, female athletes face a few extra issues concerning their sexual health.
+With that being said, female athletes face a few extra issues concerning their health.
 Let us consider some of these issues today and how they are able to get timely aid and assistance to overcome these challenges in life.

 The recent Olympics that happened in Rio had a total number of 11,303.
 A good number of these athletes are females each representing their own country.
 One of the most common issues female athletes face is when pointing out to women’s health is their menstrual cycle.
 This occurrence is oftentimes known to cause women a number of issues unpleasant symptoms, such as anxiety and bloating.
 Others feel relatively weak and there have been reports of female athletes losing their matches due to menstruation.

 Extra measures are taken by female professional athletes to lessen the likelihood that menstruating will interfere with their activities.
 With the help of modern age and technology, IUDs and hormonal birth controls have become quite a popular alternative that cause fewer or no periods for the time being.
 This is great especially when one is running or swimming as they don’t need to wear pads that can hinder their movement.

 A number of female athletes experience a condition known as hypothalamic amenorrhea which can be advantageous while their professional sport careers are on the line.
 This is condition is known to stop menstruation for several months due to a problem involving the hypothalamus.
 This is typically common to endurance athletes, like runners or triathletes, who are exceptionally lean.
 Their period typically comes back as normal once these athletes scales back her activity and gains weight.